petele/petelepage.com/site/blog/2024/11/connect-tech.md

 <!--more-->

-## Baseline ✅ - New web features ready to use across browsers today.
+## Baseline ✅ - New web features ready to use across browsers today

 Knowing what new features and APIs you can safely use can be a challenge, will it work in the browsers you need to support?
 Baseline helps with that,